 Hamtramck Disneyland

-A wacky two-story folk-art assemblage of carved and found objects, with lights, motion, and sound.
+A wacky two-story folk-art assemblage of carved and found objects, with lights, motion, and sound now in need of financial support.

-Unlike many other hermitic outsider artists, Dmytro is quite approachable and will give you a personal tour of the site for a small donation.
-Among the perks of the tour are seeing Dmytro turn on many of the various moving parts of the building-engulfing sculpture that aren't usually turned on.
-It is a testament to Dmytro's construction skill that the structure has survived the harsh Michigan winters so well.
+Unlike many other hermetic outsider artists, Dmytro was quite approachable and would give you a personal tour of the site for a small donation.
+Among the perks of the tour were seeing Dmytro turn on many of the various moving parts of the building-engulfing sculpture that aren’t usually turned on.
+It is a testament to Dmytro’s construction skill that the structure had survived the harsh Michigan winters so well.

 Known by locals as the "Hamtramck Disneyland," the work of art doesn't have an official name.
 If there is one thing everyone agrees upon, it's that you can't really understand the sculpture until you see it.